 All students in 11YO+ will be provided with a locker which becomes their responsibility for the year.
 Students may not change or exchange lockers.
 Damage beyond normal wear and tear will be charged to the individual student.
 If such damage indicates neglect or malicious intent, loss of locker privileges may be the consequence.
+If students lose their locker key, it is their responsibility to pay for the replacement.
 Students are cautioned not to bring valuable items to school.
 The school cannot assume responsibility for lost or stolen items.
-Please note that the administration reserves the right to check the contents of student lockers and bags at any time.
+Please note that the administration reserves the right to check the contents of student lockers at any time.